Wei-Tse Hsu

 About Me

 Hi!
-I’m Wei-Tse Hsu, an incoming Postdoctoral Research Associate in Drug Design in the Biggin Group at the University of Oxford.
+I’m Wei-Tse Hsu, a Postdoctoral Research Associate in Drug Design in the Biggin Group at the University of Oxford.
 I am passionate about developing neural networks for binding affinity predictions and unraveling biophysical phenomena.
 I am proficient in molecular dynamics, enhanced sampling methods, and deep learning applications in computational molecular sciences.
 My Ph.D. work in the Shirts Group primarily focused on understanding the structural determinants of glycosylated insulin’s properties, as well as developing improved free energy methods such as alchemical metadynamics and replica exchange of expanded ensembles (REXEE).
 With the ultimate goal of becoming a professor, I have been enjoying making convoluted scientific topics more accessible, engaging, and inspiring.
 I also love sharing my insights on this website.
 (Check my recent posts and mini-courses for more!)
 In my spare time, I enjoy long-distance running, cooking, photography, and playing the guitar.
-Feel free to reach out to me at wehs7661@colorado.edu – I’d love to connect!
+Feel free to reach out to me at wei-tse.hsu@bioch.ox.ac.uk – I’d love to connect!

 Download my curriculum vitae.